 This course is a study of developmentally appropriate practice for young children, birth through age eight.
 It applies theory and research in child growth and development to the planning, implementation, and evaluation of appropriate activities and projects for young children through age eight.
 Discussions around developmentally appropriate practice ensure that students understand the physical, social, emotional, and cognitive needs of young learners.
-A four-hour per week practicum/lab at the Windy Hill School is required for a total of 30 supervised hours.
-Prerequisite: CHI 101 Offered spring
+A practicum/lab at the Windy Hill School is required for a total of 30 supervised hours.
+Prerequisite: CHI Offered spring